patrikx3/redis-ui/README.md

 - **Natural language queries:** type plain English (or any language) in the console — if Redis doesn't recognize the command, AI translates it to a valid Redis command and replaces the console input; the command is **not executed automatically** — you review, edit if needed, and press Enter to run it
 - **Multi-command AI:** AI can generate multiple commands or multi-line EVAL scripts — they are placed in the textarea for review, then executed with Enter
 - **Input replacement:** after AI translation, the console input is replaced with the generated Redis command so you can see exactly what will be executed before running it
-- **Multilingual:** understands 50+ languages, explanations are returned in the language you type in
+- **Multilingual:** understands 54 languages, explanations are returned in the language you type in
-- **Context-aware:** sends Redis version, loaded modules, and available RediSearch indexes to the AI for accurate command generation
+- **Context-aware:** sends Redis version, loaded modules, available RediSearch indexes, current page, active connection, and selected database to the AI for accurate, situation-aware answers
+- **Agentic tool-use:** for investigation prompts ("why is memory high?", "show me the 10 busiest keys"), the AI can call safe read-only Redis tools (INFO, MEMORY STATS, SLOWLOG, SCAN, ACL WHOAMI, etc.) in a bounded loop and surfaces every tool call + result in the console scrollback for transparency
+- **AI Cheatsheet:** dedicated dialog (replaces the old Redis Commands popup) with categorized, searchable prompts grouped by feature (diagnostics, keys, data types, RedisJSON, RediSearch, TimeSeries, Bloom, VectorSet, scripting, cluster, ACL, translation).
+Module- and version-aware: groups only appear when the relevant module is loaded
+- **Stop button:** click the stop icon in the console input to cancel a running AI query instantly — the input is cleared and re-enabled while the server-side loop finishes in the background and its response is discarded
 - **Bring your own key:** optionally set your own free Groq API key in Settings for better performance (get one at [console.groq.com](https://console.groq.com))
 - **`ai:` prefix:** explicitly trigger AI translation by starting your input with `ai:` — works when AI is enabled in Settings
 - **AI toggle in console:** when AI is globally enabled in Settings, a slide toggle appears in the console toolbar to control auto-detect behavior: